elastic/integrations/packages/hid_bravura_monitor/docs/README.md

 ## Compatibility

-The *Hitachi ID Bravura Monitor* integration was tested with logs from `IDM Suite 12.3.0` running on Windows Server 2016.
+The *Hitachi ID Bravura Monitor* integration was tested with logs from `Bravura Security Fabric 12.3.0` running on Windows Server 2016.

-The integration was also tested with IDM Suite 11.x, 12.x series.
+The integration was also tested with Bravura Security Fabric/IDM Suite 11.x, 12.x series.

 This integration is not available for Linux or Mac.